-Research shows the antidepressant amitriptyline hydrochloride—sold under the brand names Elavil, Endep, Vanatrip, Amitid, Amitril, Tryptizol, Laroxyl, Sarotex, Lentizol, and as generic amitryptyline—causes reduced brain function and death in the elderly.
-The Rottenstein Law Group, an Amitriptyline law firm, compassionately advocates for those who have suffered amitriptyline side effects.
+Research in the UK suggests that the antidepressant amitriptyline hydrochloride—sold under the brand names Elavil, Endep, Vanatrip, Amitid, Amitril, Tryptizol, Laroxyl, Sarotex, Lentizol, and as generic amitryptyline—might cause reduced brain function and death in the elderly.
+The Rottenstein Law Group compassionately advocates for those who have suffered serious adverse amitriptyline side effects.
 If you (or a family member) has taken amitriptyline and believe it harmed you, contact RLG for a free, confidential legal consultation immediately.
-We will evaluate your case and remain on the lookout for amitriptyline recalls and amitriptyline class action lawsuits.

 Amitriptyline belongs to the tricyclic antidepressant (TCA) drug class, which behaves similar to more recently developed serotonin-norepinephrine reuptake inhibitors (SNRIs).
 Both classes prevent receptors in the human brain from absorbing serotonin that has already been released.
 Serotonin helps maintain feelings of well-being in people, so preventing its re-absorption alleviates negative feelings.
 Unlike SSRIs, TCAs and SNRIs also prevent re-absorption of norepinephrine (also called noradrenaline), which regulates stress levels.
 The difference between TCAs and SNRIs is that SNRIs do not block “muscarinic,” “alpha 1 adrenergic,” and “histamine H1″ receptors.
 TCAs do block these receptors, causing more adverse side effects than SNRIs.